nmfs-opensci/CloudComputingSetup/bucket-access-demo.md

 3. upload a small example CSV file to the bucket, and
 4. download that file back into R.

-This is a useful smoke test when you want to verify that a workstation can interact with a bucket before building a larger workflow.
+This is simple test process to verify that a workstation can interact with a bucket.
+Users can use this as a starting point for implementing their own workflows.

 ## What you need before running it